Latest enhancements to the SDMC server

 - The email sent to invite an administrator,

 - The email used to validate a user account.

-A Help button (?) is now available at the top right of the administration interface.
-It provides access to the SDMC server last enhancements, to the entire documentation, and to the Stormshield Knowledge Base.
+A Help button (?) is now available at the top right side of the administration interface.
+It provides access to the latest enhancements to the SDMC server, all related documentation, and the Stormshield Knowledge Base.

 Wednesday, September 19, 2018

 When creating an Office 365 (SharePoint Online) or OneDrive for Business shared space, you can now choose between two Azure AD configuration modes: use Stormshield‘s Azure application, or configure your own Azure AD.

 If you choose to use Stormshield‘s application, you can click on a link to activate it automatically in your Azure AD.